Jaden Schwartz Game Preview: Kraken vs. Oilers

 Schwartz Season Stats Insights

+- In 16 games this season, Schwartz has averaged 17:47 on the ice, while putting up a plus-minus rating of -5.

-- Schwartz has netted a goal in a game six times this year in 14 games played, including multiple goals once.
+- Schwartz has scored a goal in seven of 16 games this season, netting multiple goals in one of them.

-- Schwartz has a point in 10 games this year (out of 14), including multiple points three times.
+- In 11 of 16 games this year, Schwartz has registered a point, and three of those games included multiple points.

-- Schwartz has posted an assist in a game five times this year in 14 games played, including multiple assists once.
+- Schwartz has an assist in five of 16 games this season, with multiple assists in one of them.

-- The implied probability that Schwartz goes over his points prop total is 55.6%, based on the odds.
+- Schwartz has an implied probability of 51.2% to eclipse his point total based on the odds.

-- Schwartz has an implied probability of 35.1% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 30.3% of Schwartz going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.